abhimanyu284/RS_Research_Paper_Multi_clustering/README.md

 **3. Upload TMDB files manually**

 The TMDB dataset requires a Kaggle account.
-Download these two files manually and upload them to your Colab session:
+Download these two files and upload them to your Colab session root:
 - `tmdb_5000_movies.csv`
 - `tmdb_5000_credits.csv`

 Download from: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

-**4. Open the notebook in Google Colab**
+**4. Open the notebook**

-Upload `RS_Mini_Project.ipynb` to Google Colab and run all cells in order.
+Upload `Src/RS_Mini_Project.ipynb` to Google Colab and run all cells in order from top to bottom.

 **5. Automatic downloads**

 The notebook automatically downloads MovieLens 1M and IMDB 50K reviews in Cell 2.
-No manual action needed for these.
+No manual action needed for these two datasets.

 **6. Runtime**

-Total runtime is approximately 15-20 minutes including NMF factorization and Random Forest training with 500 trees.
+Total runtime is approximately 15-20 minutes including NMF factorization and Random Forest training.

 ---